BetaDoggo/Cubesat-data-logging/README.md

 # How to use:
 1. Clone the repo
 2. install the dependancies for the python script
+3. Change the serial_port and file variables to match your setup
 3. Flash the code to the arduino
-4. Connect the arduio and run the python script
+4. Connect the arduio and run the python script (Optional - Google sheets support)
+1. Set the online_mode variable to 1
+2. Get your sheet_id and account token by reading the following: https://denisluiz.medium.com/python-with-google-sheets-service-account-step-by-step-8f74c26ed28e
+3. Replace each value in the script

 # Pros:
 1. FOSS